 For additional reporting, we also pull data on accounts, campaigns, campaign members, contacts, opportunity contact role and opportunity history.

-To do that we’re going to make our first DAG in Airflow where we will:
+We’re going to make our first DAG in Airflow where we will:

-- Pull out our Salesforce records
+- Fetch our Salesforce records

 - Write them to an intermediary file storage system (S3)

 - Trigger a second DAG that will then process the data